 - If the same user is both the reporter and the assignee on an issue, then the SLA might not track it correctly.

 The time metric is like a stopwatch that starts and stops the countdown to your SLA goal.
 For example, you might pause time while you wait for the customer to respond, and stop time when the issue is resolved.
 The calendar counts time according to your team's schedule.
 For example, you might pause it outside of business hours, or during holidays.

 To set a time metric, choose conditions for Start, Pause on and Stop to determine when you start, pause and stop the countdown to your SLA goal.
 These conditions are read as or, not and.
 For example, if you add two Start conditions, the SLA will measure time when an issue meets either of these conditions.

 For example, the goal of this SLA is to respond to Access issues within two hours.
 This includes responding when the issue is created, as well as when the customer updates the issue:

 By default, SLA clocks run 24/7.
 If you want to exclude lunch breaks, holidays, or weekends, go to SLAs > Calendars to set your working hours.

 For example, you could tweak the Sample 9-5 Calendar to add a 1-hour lunch break that doesn't count toward the SLA.
 Just delete the 09:00-17:00 timeframe and add a timeframe for before lunch (08:00-12:00) and after lunch (13:00-17:00).
 Here's what it looks like:

-If you edit an SLA, Jira Service Desk recalculates time for all issues in the project that have ongoing SLA cycles.
-To ensure your reports are accurate, Jira Service Desk doesn’t recalculate time for completed SLA cycles.
+If you edit an SLA, Jira Service Desk recalculates time for all issues in the project that have ongoing SLA cycles but doesn’t recalculate time for completed SLA cycles.

 For example, you might have a goal to resolve all Blocker issues in 6 hours.
 If you change the goal to 4 hours: